Ground line and Poles

 Sag is calculated from conductor properties, tension and span length.
 The conductor curve is drawn using pole chainages, conductor attachment height on each pole, ground line height at pole chainages and sag.

 The ground line and poles in the profile view are drawn using chainages of the ground data points and poles.

 The plan view is drawn using eastings/northings of ground points and poles.

 Clearance between circuit and ground is measured using the ground line height at the selected chainage and the circuit curve height at the chainage.

 Moving a pole

 When you move a pole by editing its chainage the pole is moved along the ground line and given a new easting/northing determined by its new position on the groundline.
 Because the circuit span lengths are calculated from easting/northing the new Ruling span (Mean equivalent span) and sags are all correctly updated.

-If you move a pole by editing its easting/northing the relationship between chainage and easting/northing is no longer easily determined.
+If you move a pole by manually editing its easting/northing the relationship between chainage and easting/northing is no longer easily determined.
+(This is why you should only edit the easting/northing if you are sure you know what you are doing.)
 The chainage assigned to the pole will probably not be correct.
 Span lengths and sags will still be correct but ground clearances visible in the profile window or displayed by the Measure function are not necessarily correct.